 The European Certificate of Psychotherapy (ECP) is awarded by the European Association of Psychotherapy (EAP), which sets standards for equivalence of training and practice throughout Europe.
 The aim of the ECP is to enable the mobility of psychotherapists within Europe and ensure a consistent degree of training and practice.
 Psychotherapists must be members of UKCP to apply.

-The ECP can also be awarded by ‘grandparenting’.
-For those applying through the grandparenting route, the ECP is awarded by the EAP on the recommendation of UKCP and with the approval of the relevant European Wide Accrediting Organisation – which represents the appropriate modality of psychotherapy.
+For those wishing to apply, the ECP is awarded by the EAP on the recommendation of UKCP and with the approval of the relevant European Wide Accrediting Organisation – which represents the appropriate modality of psychotherapy.

 - ECP information